Update 29 April

 Bus route 507, which ran between Victoria Station and Waterloo Station has also been scrapped entirely.

-Bus routes across the Cities of London and Westminster which have changed because of the Mayor of London’s decision include 3, 6, 11, 16, 23, 133, 211, C10, N11, N16, and N205.
+Bus routes across the Cities of London and Westminster which changed because of the Mayor of London’s decision include 3, 6, 11, 16, 23, 133, 211, C10, N11, N16, and N205.

 The Mayor claims this is about money.
 It isn’t.
 Transport for London has already received support throughout the pandemic totalling over £6 billion, the largest single recipient of pandemic support across the transport sector.
 The Government also confirmed in the Summer longer-term funding support for TfL totalling over £1.1 billion, as well as unlocking over £3.6 billion of critical infrastructure investment.